Hunting for Miyaoka-Kobayashi curves: On the existence of MK-curves of degree greater than 6

 \section{On the existence of MK-curves of degree greater than 6}

 In this section we elaborate on the existence of MK curves having degree $n>6$.
 As we have seen in Section $3$, there is a complete classification of MK-sextics and we know a linkage between the geometry of MK-sextics and $K3$ surfaces by a result due to Kobayashi.
 The case of MK-curves having even degree $\geq 8$ is extremely interesting and important since such curves can lead to examples of ball-quotient surfaces $(X,\tilde{X},0,E)$.
 However, we are not aware of any example of MK-octic or MK-dodectic!
-We start with describing the world-record example of an octic curve having the highest known value of $m(C)$. \begin{example}[Steiner quartic and 4 lines] It is well-known that the Steiner quartic is an irreducible plane curve having exactly $3$ cusps.
-We add now four lines, namely one bitangent line to the quartic (we can take the line at infinity) and three tangents to cusps - notice that these three lines intersect at the triple point.
+We start with describing the world-record example of an octic curve having the highest known value of $m(C)$. \begin{example}[Steiner quartic and 4 lines] Let us consider the Steiner quartic curve that is given by the following equation

+This quartic is an irreducible plane curve having exactly $3$ cusps.
+We add now four lines, namely one bitangent line to the quartic, we can take the line at infinity $z=0$, and three tangents to cusps - notice that these three lines intersect at the ordinary triple point.
 Denote by $\mathcal{SQ}$ the resulting arrangement of $4$ lines and the Steiner quartic.
 We have altogether exactly three $E_7$ singularities, one $D_{4}$, two $A_{3}$, and six $A_{1}$ singular points.
 Observe that

-so $\mathcal{SQ}$ is not any MK-octic, but its value of $m(\mathcal{SQ})$ is the highest-known. \end{example} In the case of degree $10$ curves, we have the same problem, namely we are not aware of any MK-dodectic curve.
-Based on experiments and known examples, we can formulate the following problem. \begin{problem} Does there exists an MK-curve $C$ having degree $n> 6$?
-If such a curve exists, is it true that $C$ is nearly-free? \end{problem} We start our discussion with the case of octics having only $A_{1}$, $A_{2}$, $A_{3}$, and $D_{4}$ singularities.
-Before that happen, we present a general result on reduced plane curves with simple singularities of type $A_{1}, A_{2}, A_{3}$, and $D_{4}$. \begin{theorem} Let $C \subset \mathbb{P}^{2}_{\mathbb{C}}$ be a reduced curve of degree $n\geq 8$ having $n_{1}$ singularities of type $A_{1}$, $n_{2}$ singularities of type $A_{2}$, $n_{3}$ singularities of type $A_{3}$, and $d_{4}$ singularities of type $D_{4}$.
-Then
+so $\mathcal{SQ}$ is not any MK-octic, but its value of $m(\mathcal{SQ})$ is the highest-known. \end{example} \begin{remark} In the case of degree $10$ curves, we have the same problem, namely we are not aware of any MK-dodectic curve! \end{remark} We start our discussion with the case of octics having only $A_{1}$, $A_{2}$, $A_{3}$, and $D_{4}$ singularities.
+Before that happen, we present a general result on reduced plane curves with simple singularities of type $A_{1}, A_{2}, A_{3}$, and $D_{4}$.

+In order to prove such a result, we are going to use Langer's version on the orbifold Bogomolov-Miyaoka-Yau inequality proved in \cite[Section 11.1]{Langer}. \begin{theorem}[Langer] Let $C \subset \mathbb{P}^{2}_{\mathbb{C}}$ be a reduced curve of degree $n$ and assume that $(\mathbb{P}^{2}_{\mathbb{C}},\alpha C)$ is a an effective log canonical pair for a suitably chosen $\alpha\in [0,1]$, then one has